siddhant-malik/Basic-Bootstrap-homepage/README.md

  //used images in bootstrap carousel

-new bug fixes and performance improvement
+new bug fixes and performance improvement of the webapp